epsilon537/boxlambda/documentation.markdown

 - **SoC**: System-on-a-Chip.
 A System-on-a-Chip is an integrated circuit that integrates all or most components of a computer or other electronic system.

-- **SPI**: Serial Peripheral Interface, a synchronous serial communication interface specification used for short-distance communication
+- **SPI**: Serial Peripheral Interface, a synchronous serial communication interface specification used for short-distance communication.

+- **Synthesis**: Synthesis turns a module's Verilog/System Verilog/VHDL source code into a netlist of gates.
+The software equivalent of synthesis is compilation.

 - **USB HIB**: USB Human Interface device Class, a part of the USB specification for computer peripherals such as keyboards and mice.